Meet the team – Steph

 Steph’s boyfriend, Ryan, is running for Sparks with her.
 She says: “It makes it slightly less daunting because the longer runs I can do with him and we’re both as clueless as each other.
 We did a half marathon before Christmas (extremely slowly on my part) so we did another one in February to try and get our times up, however, Storm Dennis meant it was more of a mud run than a half marathon!

-“So far, my fundraising is going okay!
-I think more people will donate closer to the time but I’ve done a hairband sale, a cake sale and a fundraising coffee morning, which all together have raised over £1000!”
+“I'm still fundraising and I'm sure more people will donate closer to the time.
+I’ve done a hairband sale, a cake sale and a fundraising coffee morning, which all together have raised over £2000!”

 Steph in the mud of Storm Dennis